by Marissa Meyer

 We all know the characters from these beloved tales but Meyer molds them into unique, strong characters that you become passionate about.
 Cinder sees growth and acceptance in this second installment.
 She has already displayed loyalty and strength but here we see her vulnerable side as she struggles with her conscience.
 My beloved Iko is back!
 She has taken on an interesting form but her sense of humor was present.
 Kai is still struggling with his role as king, and his feelings for Cinder and his role is small in this book.
-Through Cinder we meet Throne a humorous characters with some amusing characteristics.
+Through Cinder, we meet Throne a humorous character with some amusing characteristics.
 I found myself giggling over some of his statements and actions.
 We meet Scarlet who lives on a farm in France.
-Her Grandmother Michelle Benoit has been missing for almost two weeks, and the police have called off the investigation claiming she is a run away.
+Her Grandmother Michelle Benoit has been missing for almost two weeks, and the police have called off the investigation claiming she is a runaway.
 Right away we can see that Scarlet is a fiery character and I instantly connected with her.
 Wolf a street fighter agrees to help Scarlet search for her grandmother.
-He is streetwise, and goes from protective to leery as he interacts with Scarlet.
+He is streetwise and goes from protective to leery as he interacts with Scarlet.
 Bad-boy from top to bottom Wolf reeks of confidence and purpose.
 He surprised me and I found him quite swoon-worthy.
 He is taken aback by Scarlet and her bold, no-nonsense, in your face, just do it attitude.
 Their relationship is volatile and at times romantic.
 Our villain Queen Levana is back and ooh how I love to hate her!
-We see growth and movement in Scarlet, Cinder and Wolf.
+We see growth and movement in Scarlet, Cinder, and Wolf.
 Meyers has definitely created characters that are memorable and each has a unique voice.

 I love the world Meyers created and while the tale that unfolds is predictable it offered me a unique chance to become caught up in the characters themselves.
 The romance which at first felt awkward slowly developed into something warm and fuzzy.
 I am looking forward to seeing how it develops.
-I still walked away with questions about the world, cyborgs and Lunars but I am confident my questions will be answered.
+I still walked away with questions about the world, cyborgs, and Lunars but I am confident my questions will be answered.
 The author did a fantastic job of weaving these two fairy-tales together creating a memorable and enjoyable story.
 The ending left me in a good place with high expectation for Cress the third book where we will meet Rapunzel. *dances*

 Fans of fantasy and retellings will find Cinder and Scarlet delightful.
-Filled with unique characters, action packed moments and a few giggles.
+Filled with unique characters, action-packed moments and a few giggles.
 Cress will release in 2014 and yes my friends the wait is killing me!

 Never miss a post by adding Caffeinated to your Inbox